Narration in this promotional video is AI-generated.

 • Monsters stay in one place

-• Terrain has little impact
+• Using flat, featureless battlefields where terrain has little impact

 • Players surround enemies and grind them down

 Terrain is one of the easiest ways to improve combat immediately.
+Examples include:

 • Narrow bridges